The Ultimate Guide To Customer Value Management (CVM) 2023

 The Four Principles of Customer Value Management (CVM)

 There are four key principles of Customer Value Management.
 They can be explained as much by what you should not do, as by what you should do.

-At Cuvama, we’ve built our Customer Value Management consultancy and solutions around these principles.
+At Cuvama, we’ve built our Customer Value Management solutions around these principles.
 It’s what makes us different from other value-selling consultants.

 |B2B solution providers should…||But the common reality is that they…|